 Access to Higher Education – Nursing and Midwifery

 The one year Level 3 Access to Higher Education Diploma in Nursing and Midwifery is designed for students over the age of 19 to progress to degrees in Nursing and Midwifery.
-As this course contains core Biology and Health studies modules, you can also progress to a wide range of related degrees including physiotherapy, occupational therapy and many more.
+As this course contains core Biology and Health studies modules, you can also progress to a wide range of related degrees including Physiotherapy, Occupational Therapy.
 If this area is of interest please also refer to the Access to HE Allied Health Professions.

-In addition to the skills gained in Biology and Healthcare Practice, you will also develop skills in independent research, critical thinking and evaluative skills, study skills, interview skills and interpersonal skills.
+In addition to the skills gained in Biology and Social Issues, you will also develop skills in independent research, critical thinking and evaluative skills, study skills, interview skills and interpersonal skills.

 All the Units within the Access courses are compulsory.
 Credits are awarded to you when you have successfully completed a Unit.
 All courses contain Units of Academic Preparation Skills.
 You will also undertake modules specifically to support your vocational area of study and research projects.